This page describes the identifiers used for a Smart Tap collection.

 - Pass class ID.

-The issuer ID is the unique identifier of a Google Pay API for Passes Merchant Center account.
+The issuer ID is the unique identifier of a Google Pay API for Passes account.
+You can find the issuer account in your Business Console.

 An issuer account can represent a merchant such as a restaurant, an offer provider, or a terminal manufacturer.
 When Pass classes and objects are developed, they're contained under the issuer ID.
 An issuer ID can have as many class IDs as needed.